Where to stay in Coron?

 - Can I cancel my room reservation and get a refund if the owner refuses to change it?

-I’m sure you can come up with pretty creative queries to explore the quality of the room or the true value of the tour package deal before you pay.
+I’m sure you can come up with ways to get the full details about the room and gauge the true value of the tour package before you pay.

 Let’s take a trip down memory lane for a few seconds.
-Back in 2013, Neil and I visited El Nido – a dreamy memory I cherish up to this day.
-It was a DIY trip – we picked a van that would transport us from Puerto Princesa to El Nido, booked our rooms, and chose an island hopping tour only after we reached the town.
+Back in 2013, Neil and I visited El Nido, a dreamy memory I cherish to this day.
+It was a DIY trip – we picked a van that would transport us from Puerto Princesa to El Nido, booked our rooms, and chose an island-hopping tour only after we reached the town.

 Neil reserved us a bamboo cabin for P800/night at El Nido Viewdeck Inn.
 Our temporary abode was perched on top of a hill with a breathtaking view of the bay and gorgeous islands dotting the sea.
 The wooden cottage was cheap yet it was clean, comfy, and oozing with character.
-You could say it was one of my favorite cheap places we’ve ever visited.
+You could say it was one of my favorite cheap places we’ve stayed at in Palawan.

 September is a low travel season in Coron.
 The markets, restaurants, and tourist attractions are not too crowded.
 Do you think the inn was really fully booked?
 You get my drift.

-They did transfer us to another room but it was quite late because I already decided to move out of their property for a memorable last night in the island.
+They did transfer us to another room, but it was quite late because I had already decided to move out of their property for a memorable last night on the island.